-CEO: Moritz van Dülmen
+Managing director: Moritz van Dülmen

 Project Leadership: Jens Thomas

-Dr. Michael Funke
+Mr. Michael Funke

-- browser type and version
+- browser type

 - operating system used

-- referrer URL (the site previously visited)
+- referrer URL (the previously visited page)

 - host name of the accessing computer (IP address)

-- time of server request
+- time stamp of the request

 We store our log files for 1 year.